massimocaprinali/cloud-foundry-public/getting-started-node.md

 ## Step 4: Deploy the app
 {: #deploy-node}

-You can use the {{site.data.keyword.Bluemix_notm}} CLI to deploy apps to {{site.data.keyword.Bluemix_notm}}.
+You can use the {{site.data.keyword.cloud_notm}} CLI to deploy apps to {{site.data.keyword.cloud_notm}}.

-1. Log in to your {{site.data.keyword.Bluemix_notm}} account, and select an API endpoint.
+1. Log in to your {{site.data.keyword.cloud_notm}} account, and select an API endpoint.
   ```
 ibmcloud login
   ```
   {: codeblock}

   If you have a federated user ID, instead use the following command to log in with your single sign-on ID.
-See [Logging in with a federated ID](/docs/iam?topic=iam-federated_id) for more information.
+See [Logging in with a federated ID](/docs/account?topic=account-federated_id) for more information.
   ```
 ibmcloud login --sso
   ```